-- Scenario A: To get all z/OS Debugger functionality but have a larger program size (compared to using DEBUG (FORMAT (DWARF))), use TEST (ALL, HOOK, SYMBOL). - Scenario B: You can get some z/OS Debugger functionality by compiling with the NOTEST compiler option.
+- Scenario B: You can get some z/OS Debugger functionality by compiling with the NOTEST compiler option.
 This requires that you debug your program in disassembly mode. - Scenario C: If you are debugging programs running in ALCS, you must compile with the HOOK suboption of the TEST compiler option.